Alirezabeig/Item_catalog-/README.md

   $ vagrant up
 ******** In order to have categories in your file, you should run this code: python CategoryMore.py  ****
 ******** Also don't forget this program allows you to only edit, delete and add new items as a logged in user to only existing categories.*****
-In order to set up the detabas run this code in this director /vagrant/catalog/ : python Database_set_FinalProject.py
+In order to set up the detabas run this code: python Database_set_FinalProject.py

 Run your application within the VM